Building Together 2024 - Workshops

 Building a Culture of Dialogue Across Difference

-• Two core skills for difficult conversations across diverse backgrounds and viewpoints
+• Practice in two core skills for difficult conversations across diverse backgrounds and viewpoints

-• Increased capacity and confidence to engage charged issues
+• Increased capacity and confidence to discuss charged issues

-About Resetting the Table: Resetting the Table (RTT) equips leaders and communities with tools and skills to transform toxic polarization in American life.
-RTT has brought together more than 58,000 people from a rare range of backgrounds, identities, and viewpoints, building the will and skill to transform political differences into a source of societal cohesion and creative problem-solving.
-Drawing on decades of combined experience and expertise in Israeli-Palestinian peacebuilding, mediation, and conflict transformation, RTT trains societal norm-shapers from influential clergy to grantmaking professionals to Hollywood showrunners and writers of popular shows like Grey's Anatomy and Handmaid's Tale.
+About Resetting the Table: Resetting the Table equips leaders and communities with tools and skills to transform toxic polarization in American life.
+RTT trains societal norm-shapers from influential clergy to grantmaking professionals to Hollywood showrunners and writers of popular shows like Grey's Anatomy and Handmaid's Tale.

-The Rural Urban Divide (RUD) workshop provides a concise but deep dive into the underlying causes of the rural urban divide and what progressives, liberals and moderates can do to overcome it.
-Developed by the Rural Urban Bridge Initiative, or RUBI, the RUD workshop brings together extensive research and a wide range of hands-on experience into an interactive process.
+What it is: A concise but deep dive into the underlying causes of the rural urban divide and what progressives, liberals, and moderates can do to overcome it.

 Facilitators: Erica Etelson, Communications Director, Rural Urban Bridge Initiative; Anthony Flaccavento, Director, Rural Urban Bridge Initiative; Cynthia Wallace, Executive Director and Co-Founder, New Rural Project

-• Understand the theory behind and lessons learned from StoryCorps’ One Small Step conversation model
+• The theory behind and lessons learned from StoryCorps’ One Small Step conversation model

-• Practice listening techniques while you experience a guided One Small Step-style conversation and get to know fellow attendees
+• Listening techniques that you’ll practice during a guided One Small Step-style conversation with fellow attendees

-• Explore how you could take one small step in your organization or in your community
+• How you can take one small step in your organization or in your community

-Facilitators: Mary Bess Ser, Field Manager, One Small Step, StoryCorps; Sandra Clark, Chief Executive Officer, StoryCorps; Emily Janssen, Director, Learning & Engagement, StoryCorps
+Facilitators: Mary Bess Ser, Field Manager, One Small Step, StoryCorps; Emily Janssen, Director, Learning & Engagement, StoryCorps; Marie Lovejoy, Scheduler/Facilitator, One Small Step, StoryCorps

 Questions?